Louisville Bankruptcy Attorney

 Refunds to the homeowner.

 When a house sells, it may sell for more than is owed.
 In such a case, there is a refund due to the homeowner.
+It is important to verify the status of court cases related to the property to ensure accurate information.
 When this happens, you must then apply for disbursement.
 Getting your share normally involves your attorney filing a motion to pay you the equity which is held in the commissioner’s account.
 This process may take months because creditors have to be paid first before the check is issued.

 If you don’t file to be paid this money within about a year, it is then given to the court or the state as unclaimed monies.
-It then becomes more difficult to get paid after it leaves the commissioner.
+It then becomes more difficult to get paid after it leaves the Circuit Court Commissioner.

-To schedule a sale, the plaintiff must pay a deposit to the commissioner to hold a sale which is about 2,500 dollars.
-The deposit is paid by the plaintiff and held in trust by the commissioners to pay the fees and costs.
+To schedule a sale, the plaintiff must pay a deposit to the Circuit Court Commissioner to hold a sale which is about 2,500 dollars.
+The deposit is paid by the plaintiff and held in trust by the Circuit Court Commissioners to pay the fees and costs.
 However, the deposit never covers the commissioner’s minimum costs of holding the sale which runs at least about 3,200-3,300 dollars.
 If the sale is withdrawn because bankruptcy was filed or for any other reason, the plaintiff still owes the difference which at the minimum would be about 700 to 800 dollars.

 The effect of the auction.

 When the auction is held the equitable title passes to the winning bidder.
+Bidders should verify the true status of the property to avoid any legal complications.
 Once the auction happens the defendants in the foreclosure lose all rights to the property.
-Although the judge must still approve a sale, the rights of the homeowner are gone.
-He cannot file bankruptcy to keep a home after the sale.
-He no longer owns the property and now he only occupies it.
-The new owner may not pay the funds and the sale may be withdrawn because the deed has not been paid for.
+Although the judge must still approve a sale, the rights of the homeowner are gone including the right to file a bankruptcy to cure the default.
+You cannot file bankruptcy to keep a home after the sale.
+You no longer own the property and now you only occupy it.
+But the new owner may not pay the funds and the sale may be withdrawn because the deed has not been paid for.

 But if the deed has transferred the title to the new owner only the rights of redemption are left for the debtor to rely on.
 Filing a Chapter 13 bankruptcy before the sale would have allowed the debtor to catch up on the mortgage or pay off the property taxes.
 But, filing a Chapter 13 cannot undo the sale.
 Even filing a Chapter 7 would typically have delayed the sale 6 month or longer.